 Excelero Helps Speed Time to Innovation with Groundbreaking Capabilities for Shared NVMe Flash in NVMesh® 2

-Software adds support for TCP/IP and Fibre Channel, flexible data protection, performance analytics; Eliminates network latency for scale-out infrastructures, delivers 90+% storage efficiency, lowers barriers to shared NVMe Flash
+Software adds support for TCP/IP, flexible data protection, performance analytics; Eliminates network latency for scale-out infrastructures, delivers 90+% storage efficiency, lowers barriers to shared NVMe Flash

 SAN JOSE, CA – October 30, 2018 – Excelero, a disruptor in software-defined block storage, announced NVMesh® 2, its software-only storage solution built for modern applications that have an insatiable need to scale flexibly and efficiently.
 Already the lowest latency block storage platform on the market with its 5 microsecond latency, NVMesh 2 adds three critical sets of capabilities that lower barriers to deploying shared NVMe storage across more end-user applications – an efficiency and performance advantage that delivers customers a time-to-innovation advantage.
 New capabilities include:

-- MeshConnect™ – adding support for traditional network technologies TCP/IP and Fibre Channel, giving NVMesh the widest selection of supported protocols and fabrics of software-defined storage platforms along with already supported InfiniBand, RoCE v2, RDMA and NVMe-oF.
+- MeshConnect™ – adding support for traditional network technologies TCP/IP, giving NVMesh the widest selection of supported protocols and fabrics of software-defined storage platforms along with already supported InfiniBand, RoCE v2, RDMA and NVMe-oF.

 - MeshProtect™ – offering flexible protection levels for differing application needs, including mirrored and parity-based redundancy.

 - MeshInspect™ – with performance analytics for pinpointing anomalies quickly and at scale.

 NVMe over any fabric, without changing your network